+-

 1C-5d.
 Implemented VAWA-Required Written Emergency Transfer Plan Policies and Procedures for Domestic Violence, Dating Violence, Sexual Assault, and Stalking.

 NOFO Section V.B.1.e.

+Describe in the field below:

+1 whether your CoC's written policies and procedures include an emergency transfer plan:

-Describe in the field below: 1. whether your CoC's written policies and procedures include an emergency transfer plan;
+1. whether your CoC's written policies and procedures include an emergency transfer plan;

-FY2024 CoC Application Page 14 10/29/2024 ------------------------ --------- ------------ how your CoC informs all households seeking or receiving CoC Program assistance about their rights to an emergency transfer; 3. what your CoC requires households to do to request emergency transfers; and 4. what your CoC does in response to households requesting emergency transfers.
+FY2024 CoC Application Page 14 10/25/2024 ------------------------ --------- ------------ how your CoC informs all households seeking or receiving CoC Program assistance about their rights to an emergency transfer; 3. what your CoC requires households to do to request emergency transfers; and 4. what your CoC does in response to households requesting emergency transfers.

-- 1. The CoC has policies and procedures for an Emergency Transfer Plan.
+1. The CoC has policies and procedures for an Emergency Transfer Plan.
 The plan states CoC "is concerned about the safety of its tenants, and such concern extends to tenants who are victims of domestic violence, dating violence, sexual assault, or stalking.
 In accordance with the Violence Against Women Act (VAWA),1 the SWMNCoC transitional housing, rapid rehousing and permanent supportive housing programs allow tenants who are victims of domestic violence, dating violence, sexual assault, or stalking to request an emergency transfer from the tenant's current unit to another unit."

-The policies go on to detail eligibility, documentation needed, confidentiality, timing and availability of transfers, and safety and security of tenants. - 2.
-All households seeking or receiving CoC Program assistance are made aware of the emergency transfer plan.
-Plan and policies are posted online as well. - 3.
-To request an emergency transfer, the participant, with the assistance of his or her housing program case manager, notifies their housing program's management and submits a written request for a transfer to that program's management and to the CoC Coordinator.
+The policies go on to detail eligibility, documentation needed, confidentiality, timing and availability of transfers, and safety and security of tenants.

+2. All households seeking or receiving CoC Program assistance are made aware of the emergency transfer plan.
+Plan and policies are posted online as well.

+3. To request an emergency transfer, the participant, with the assistance of his or her housing program case manager, notifies their housing program's management and submits a written request for a transfer to that program's management and to the CoC Coordinator.
 The tenant's written request for an emergency transfer should include either: 1.
 A statement expressing that the tenant reasonably believes that there is a threat of imminent harm from further violence if the tenant were to remain in the same dwelling unit assisted under the housing program; OR 2.
-A statement that the tenant was a sexual assault victim and that the sexual assault occurred on the premises during the 90-calendar-day period preceding the tenant's request for an emergency transfer. - 4.
-Housing Programs act as quickly as possible to move a tenant who is a victim of domestic violence, dating violence, sexual assault, or stalking to another unit, subject to availability and safety of a unit.
+A statement that the tenant was a sexual assault victim and that the sexual assault occurred on the premises during the 90-calendar-day period preceding the tenant's request for an emergency transfer.

+4. Housing Programs act as quickly as possible to move a tenant who is a victim of domestic violence, dating violence, sexual assault, or stalking to another unit, subject to availability and safety of a unit.
 If a tenant believes a proposed transfer would not be safe, the tenant may request a transfer to a different unit.
 If a unit is available, the transferred tenant must agree to abide by the terms and conditions that govern occupancy in the new unit.
 If Housing Programs have no safe and available units for which the tenant is eligible, they will assist the tenant in identifying other housing providers who may have safe and available units to which the tenant could move.
 At the tenant's request, Housing Programs will also assist tenants in contacting the local organizations offering assistance to violence victims.

-1C-5e.
 Facilitating Safe Access to Housing and Services for Survivors of Domestic Violence, Dating Violence, Sexual Assault, and Stalking.
 NOFO Section V.B.1.e.
+1 Describe in the field below how your CoC ensures bouseholds experiencing trauma or a lack of 1